 - Qualify To Contribute? - Contributions are limited for both accounts.
-For both you must be at least 18 years old.
+Contribution room starts accruing for TFSAs at age 18 and continues till you die.
 For RRSPs you must have Earned Income that was reported on a tax return.
 Children may find account providers won't open an RRSP for them when they are minors.
-RRSP contributions stop after the year you turn 71, but can continue forever into TFSAs.
+RRSP contributions stop after the year you turn 71 and the plan evolves into a RRIF.
 If one's spouse is younger than 71 you can still make RRSP contributions to the Spousal RRSP.

 - Carrots and Sticks - The RRSP's tax reduction on contribution and tax on withdrawals are powerful emotional carrots and sticks to encourage saving and prevent the raiding of those savings before retirement.
 Judging from the statistics of large numbers of early withdrawals, the 'stick' part does not work so well.
 In contrast, the power of the contribution tax reduction, especially when wrongly sold as a 'benefit', is very strong.
 (Hopefully you have read the previous Nitty-Gritty page and know now that it is NOT a benefit.)
 TFSAs have no carrot-and-stick effect.
 This may be good when you are saving for short-term purchases - moving money in and out regularly, but bad if you are saving for retirement.

 - Re-using Contribution Room - Contribution room for RRSPs can be used only once.
 In contrast any withdrawals from a TFSA can be re-contributed the next year.
 So savings can be put in, taken out and spent, and more savings used to replace those original contributions.
 This makes the TFSA the best account when saving for expected short/medium term purchases.
 RRSPs are best for long-term planning, where savings go into the account and never come out until retirement.

 - Creditor Protection - RRSP assets are protected from the claims of creditors.
 The RRSP is a trust structure that is legally considered another 'person'.
 A TFSA does not have this protection.